microsauce/scetty/README.md

 In this example, to service a request to "GET /grade/A" Scetty will create a route beginning with "reward middleware" and ending with "get grade end-point" yielding a response of "The grade A has earned you a gold star".

-If no matching verb handler is defined Scetty will presume the request URI represents a static resource (a file) and attempt to read it from the file system.
+If no matching end-point is defined Scetty will presume the request URI represents a static resource (a file) and attempt to read it from the file system.

 ## Error Handler

 If any of your request handlers fail to handle their own exception control is passed to the default error handler.
-The default error handler is defined the same way as any other hander, but it must have a uri pattern of "/error":
+The default error handler is defined the same way as any other GET handler, but it must have a uri pattern of "/error":

 ```scala
   get("/error") { req =>